-- along with diet and exercise to lower blood sugar (glucose) in adults and children who are 10 years of age and older with type 2 diabetes mellitus. - to reduce the risk of major cardiovascular events such as heart attack, stroke or death in adults with type 2 diabetes mellitus with known heart disease.

-VICTOZA® is not for use in people with type 1 diabetes.
-It should not be used with other medicines that contain liraglutide.
-It is not known if VICTOZA® is safe and effective to lower blood sugar (glucose) in children under 10 years of age.
+- along with diet and exercise to improve blood sugar (glucose) in adults and children who are 10 years of age and older with type 2 diabetes mellitus. - to reduce the risk of major cardiovascular events such as heart attack, stroke or death in adults with type 2 diabetes mellitus with known heart disease. - VICTOZA® is not recommended for people who take liraglutide or other medicines called glucagon-like peptide-1 (GLP-1) receptor agonists. - It is not known if VICTOZA® is safe and effective to lower blood sugar (glucose) in children under 10 years of age.